 Jump to: Links to Full Articles

-Frank “Peg-Leg” Elliott – An outlaw and part-time member of the Dalton Gang, he was arrested and charged with robbery on October 27 1891.
+Frank “Peg-Leg” Elliott – An outlaw and part-time Dalton Gang member, he was arrested and charged with robbery on October 27, 1891.

 Charles Ellis – A Texas outlaw charged with train robbery and murder in 1898.

-Elmoreau, aka: Frenchy – Outlaw member of Ike Stockton’s gang, he was lynched in October, 1881 in Socorro, New Mexico.
+Elmoreau, aka: Frenchy – An outlaw member of Ike Stockton’s gang, he was lynched in October 1881 in Socorro, New Mexico.

-Rafael Escobar – An outlaw who was lynched by a vigilance committee at Jackson, California, in the 1850s.
+Rafael Escobar – An outlaw lynched by a vigilance committee at Jackson, California, in the 1850s.

 Dyson Eskridge – An outlaw and murderer, he was a member of Ike Stockton’s gang.